Website accessibility is about making websites accessible (easy to use) to all users - irrespective of ability

 - MyEastriding postcode search - no current alternative

-- Find (A-Z) - please use sitemap or search box instead (see next item)
+- Find (A-Z) - please use the search box instead (see next item)

 - Document libraries (tables of documents mainly used on committees and environmental health pages) - please contact the web team (opens in new window) who will email the document you require.